Last updated:

 What Do Grip Socks Do?

-Grip socks, as the title implies, is all about increasing your foot’s grip inside the boots so that you have reduced internal slippage and ultimately enhanced comfort and performance.
 They usually do this by incorporating some elements that come into contact between the sock and the boot (and even foot to sock in some cases).
 The fraction of a second you gain in responsiveness may prove to be the vital link between success and defeat.

 Trusox got a break in 2012 when Gareth Bale, still a blossoming player back then with Tottenham, decided to wear Trusox.
 This would prove significant as Bale would then perform above expectations most especially in terms of goal scoring.
-Since then, many group socks manufacturers have been formed, including giants Nike and Adidas.

 Why Do Players Wear Grip Socks?

 Most reasons would boil down to performance reasons.
 Whether it’s for the stability, reduced internal slippage, improved boot responsiveness, or even comfort, they just wear grip socks to gain that extra bit of advantage on the playing field.
 Others also has commercial reasons as the manufacturers strike up sponsorship deals with the players to get them to wear their product.
+I sure wear them for a lot of reasons, but just like football boots the fit and feel are part of my main considerations when considering my go-to brand.

 How Do You Wear Grip Socks?